srinivaskikkuru/APEX-Support/Ajax query to set row color.md

 ## Conclusion
 By using **jQuery**, you can dynamically highlight rows in Oracle APEX Interactive Reports based on cell values.
 This technique improves **user experience and readability**.

-For any questions or improvements, feel free to contribute to this guide! 🚀